 - The wound may require stitches.
 Ask your physician.

-Let Our New Braunfels Dog Bite Injury Lawyers Fight for You
+Contact Our New Braunfels Dog Bite Lawyers

 At the Burch Law Firm, our compassionate and knowledgeable attorneys are committed to pursuing full and fair compensation for all of our clients.
 This means that we frequently go head-to-head against large insurance companies that try to trick our clients into taking unfair dog bite settlement offers.
 Our clients come from across South Central, Texas, including San Marcos and Seguin.